Your money-making expert. Financial journalist, TV and radio personality.

 After a few years it might be back in fashion or considered vintage.
 This means loads of people will want your old jewellery, so you may even be able to sell it on for a profit!

 You can also buy pre-owned jewellery too, if you’re really looking for a bargain.
-Ebay and Depop are great starting points, but if you’re looking for something a bit more specialist check out F Jewellery’s range of pre-owned items.
+Ebay and Depop are great starting points.

 Enjoyed this article?
 You might also want to check out these for more top tips on jewellery and fashion on a budget!